 Attainability

-For example, it might not be reasonable to expect learners to become web developers after taking a short course – but they could certainly learn the basics of HTML and CSS.
+For example, it might not be reasonable to expect learners to become web developers after a short course – but they could certainly learn the basics of HTML and CSS.

 Learning Outcomes Examples

-Corporate Training Programs/Professional Development
+Corporate Training/Professional Development

-Below are three examples of well-crafted learning outcomes of each type that could be used in a workplace training setting:
+Here are three examples of well-crafted learning outcomes of each type that could be used in a workplace training setting:

 Academic Education

-Below are three examples of well-crafted knowledge outcomes that could be used in an academic setting:
+Here are three examples of well-crafted knowledge outcomes that could be used in an academic setting:

 Developing, Implementing and Assessing Learning Outcomes